PeterMToma/Digital-Transformation-and-Financial-Inclusion-Analysis/README.md

-Digital Transformation Index (DTI)
+# Digital Transformation Index (DTI)

-Project Idea:
+  # Project Idea:

    The project aims to measure and evaluate the level of digital transformation in Egypt compared to selected countries, based on quantitative and qualitative data, in order to identify strengths, weaknesses, and opportunities for improvement.

 Countries to be compared:

-Saudi Arabia
+   - Saudi Arabia
-United Arab Emirates
+   - United Arab Emirates
-India
+   - India
-United Kingdom
+   - United Kingdom

-Time Period:
+# Time Period:
    From 2016 to 2026

-Project Objectives:
+# Project Objectives:

-Analyze the development of digital transformation in Egypt over the past ten years.
+   * Analyze the development of digital transformation in Egypt over the past ten years.

-Compare Egypt with the selected countries to understand its regional and global position in digital transformation.
+   * Compare Egypt with the selected countries to understand its regional and global position in digital transformation.

-Identify the key factors influencing digital transformation, such as internet penetration, e-government services, electronic payments, and financial inclusion.
+   * Identify the key factors influencing digital transformation, such as internet penetration, e-government services, electronic payments, and financial inclusion.

-Provide data-driven recommendations to support decision-makers in improving digital policies.
+   * Provide data-driven recommendations to support decision-makers in improving digital policies.

-Project Questions:
+# Project Questions:

    The project addresses the following key questions:

-Target Question:
+# Target Question:

    What is the impact of digital transformation on financial inclusion in the studied countries?

-​Sub-Questions:
+# ​Sub-Questions:

    1- ​What is the digital transformation level in each country?

    2- What is the digital divide between developing and advanced countries?

    3- Which digital dimensions (Internet, E-Payment, E-Government) represent a point of strength or weakness for each country?

    4- Does the increased use of digital payments lead to a higher percentage of bank account ownership?

    5- Do countries with advanced E-Government achieve higher levels of financial inclusion?

    6- Is there a correlation between internet penetration and increased financial inclusion?

    7- Which dimension has a stronger impact on economic growth: Digitalization or Financial Inclusion?

    8- Have countries that developed digitally over the past 5-10 years seen an improvement in financial inclusion indicators?

-​Team Members:
+# ​Team Members:

    Peter Toma

 ​   Abudallah Saleh

    Reham El Hawary

    Monia Mahmoud

    Noha Salah

-Project Plan:
+# Project Plan:

   Research & Analysis:

-Data collection:
+# Data collection:

    From official sources like the World Bank and ITU.

-Visual Identity:
+# Visual Identity:

    Designing the logo and presentation theme.

-Data Processing:
+# Data Processing:

    Cleaning data and unifying metrics for comparative analysis.

-​Analysis & Visualization:
+# ​Analysis & Visualization:

    Creating Heatmaps, Radar Charts, and trend lines (2016-2026).

-​Final Presentation:
+# ​Final Presentation:

    Summarizing findings and policy recommendations.

-​Roles & Responsibilities:
+ # ​Roles & Responsibilities:

-Our team follows a Collaborative Approach, where all members participate in every phase of the project to ensure data consistency and shared learning.
-Research & Data Collection:* All members Data Cleaning & Unifying Metrics:* All members Statistical Analysis (Python/SQL):* All members Data Visualization (Power BI/Tableau):* All members Visual Identity & Design:* All members Final Documentation & GitHub Management:* All members
+Our team follows a *Collaborative Approach*, where all members participate in every phase of the project to ensure data consistency and shared learning.
+Research & Data Collection:* All members
+Data Cleaning & Unifying Metrics:* All members Statistical Analysis (Python/SQL):* All members
+Data Visualization (Power BI/Tableau):* All members Visual Identity & Design:* All members
+ Final Documentation & GitHub Management:* All members

-KPIs:
+# KPIs:

-​Digital Government:
+# ​Digital Government:

    Number of online services, response speed, and service quality.

-​Internet:
+# ​Internet:

    Penetration rates, connection speed, and smartphone usage.

-​E-Payment:
+# ​E-Payment:

    Volume of digital transactions, E-commerce and E-Wallet adoption.

-Financial Inclusion:
+# Financial Inclusion:
-Number of bank accounts and percentage of the population using digital finance.